Sindhu Kotha: February Member of the Month

 I joined WCS because I believe in women helping women.

-Having previously worked in a male-dominated industry, I’ve noticed how male-to-male interactions often result in organic mentorships and candid feedback loops, both integral components to developing and retaining junior level talent.
+Having previously worked in a male-dominated industry, I’ve noticed how male-to-male interactions often result in organic mentorships and candid feedback loops, both integral components to developing and retaining junior-level talent.
 However, such open rapport and upfront approaches were not as visible amongst the women, and I wanted to change that.
 It didn’t take me long to scope out the Women’s Forum (or “WF”) within my previous company and join the junior steering committee.
-Through the WF, I worked on building a senior / junior mentorship program and discussion events around key topics in the workplace such as family management, performance reviews and best practices.
+Through the WF, I worked on building a senior/junior mentorship program and discussion events around key topics in the workplace such as family management, performance reviews, and best practices.

 We (the women) need more of this in the business world.
 Public support for female advancement and leadership is key to seeing more women in decision-making roles.
-I view Women in Cleantech and Sustainability as invaluable in leveling the field for women in the green industry by cultivating confidence to lean in and do good.
+I view Women in Cleantech and Sustainability as invaluable in leveling the field for women in the green industry by cultivating the confidence to lean in and do good.

 What excites you most about the future of your industry?